Find out everything you need to know about the Fujinomiya Trail before starting your hike up Mt. Fuji

-The Fujinomiya trail at a glance
+The Fujinomiya Trail at a glance

 Fujinomiya is the second most popular route, partly because it's the only trailhead easily accessible from western Japan.
 Its shorter distance is made up for by the challenging grade of the slope and many areas of rocky terrain.
 Because of its popularity, there are a good number of mountain huts and facilities available as you make your way up the mountain.
-Physicians are on hand 24/7 at the 8th station during the climbing season too, so you can feel safe and reassured during your ascent.
+Physicians are on hand 24/7 at the 8th station during some of the climbing season too, so you can feel safe and reassured during your ascent.

 Starting your trek

 The Fujinomiya Trail starts from the Fujinomiya Trail 5th Station.
 Here you can purchase last minute supplies from one of the shops, use the restroom, and prep yourself for the journey ahead.
 Stop by the General Information Center to get a map and useful information for your hike up.

 Accessing the trailhead

 The Fujinomiya Trail 5th Station can be accessed by bus and shuttle from numerous Shizuoka locations and key train stations.

 From Mishima Station on the shinkansen line connecting Tokyo and Kyoto, a fixed-route bus departs roughly every two hours from 7:40 a.m. to 4:00 p.m.
 The trip takes about two hours and costs 3,200 yen round-trip.
 Reservations are not required.